SmugPumpkins/Comp-Sci-15-MD-Lessons/CSE 1110 - Structured Programming 1/01 - Vanilla Python/18 - Using a Main Function.md

     main()
 ```

-What happens:
+In this example, code does not run accidentally on import.
+This is because:
 * `helpers.py` defines functions only
 * `main.py` controls when the program runs
-* Code does not run accidentally on import

-## Why This Helps
+## Why Use `main()` Functions or `__name__`?

-Using this pattern:

-* Prevents unexpected output
-* Makes programs easier to read
-* Makes debugging easier
-* Makes files safe to import
+Using this pattern in your projects allows you as a programmer to be more intentional with your code.
+You prevent unexpected output by making your files safer to import.
+It also makes debugging easier and code easier to read by breaking programs into smaller pieces.

 ## Common Errors and Fixes
+When using this pattern, you may find yourself running into issues sometimes.
+The following section is intended to help you identify problems and possible solutions.
 ### Error: Code Runs When Imported

 **Cause**: Code is written at the top level